igormorgado/seismic/README.md

-A bunch of nonsense seismic code to be organized.
+A bunch of nonsense seismic code to be organized and completely rewritten